the-collab-lab/website-og/CODE-OF-CONDUCT.md

 You can report violations in the following ways:

 - Email Stacie Taylor-Cima, Lisa Smith, and Michelle Sauque at [code-of-conduct@the-collab-lab.codes](mailto:code-of-conduct@the-collab-lab.codes)
-- Direct message @stacie, @lisa and/or @Michelle Sauque in the Collab Lab Slack workspace
+- Direct message @stacie, @lisa and/or @michelle in the Collab Lab Slack workspace

 ## Consequences